-Survey on awareness about late-stage Parkinson’s
+Survey on awareness about advanced Parkinson’s

 By collecting this data, we aim to understand people with Parkinson’s perception and knowledge about treatment options, especially focusing on ‘advanced’ Parkinson’s.
-In particular, we aim to understand if people with Parkinson’s receive timely and adequate information about late-stage Parkinson's therapies from their healthcare professionals.
+In particular, we aim to understand if people with Parkinson’s receive timely and adequate information about advanced Parkinson's therapies from their healthcare professionals.
 The responses we get from this survey will help us in our efforts of supporting the Parkinson's community get the right information at the right time.

 The questionnaire should take no more than 15 minutes to complete.

 Thank you very much for helping us collect data about this important topic.
 If you have any questions about this survey, please contact email@example.com.